Header

 Additional Information

 In Switzerland, the Federal Council had tasked the Federal Department of the Environment, Transport, Energy and Communications (DETEC) with drafting a consultation proposal on the regulation of communication platforms.
-The aim is to strengthen the rights of users in Switzerland and require greater transparency from platforms, without restricting the positive effects these platforms have on freedom of expression.
+The aim is to strengthen the rights of users in Switzerland and require greater transparency from platforms, without restricting the positive effects of these platforms on freedom speech and freedom of expression.
 The new provisions are to be modelled on the rules of the European Union's Digital Services Act.

 The goal of the fourth DSI Strategy Lab was to contribute to this consultation process.
 As part of a preparatory series of events, particular attention was to be given to the issue of disinformation.